Malak-Mansour/Language_In_RobNav/README.md

 | custom-gpt      | GPT-4o-mini              | English and Arabic  |
 | custom-llama_3.1_8B    | Llama-3-1-8B-Instruct   | English and Arabic  |
 | custom-phi    | Phi medium 14B Instruct (4K or 128K ?)  | English and Arabic  |

+## Acknowledgement
+A Large part of the code is used from [NavGPT](https://github.com/GengzeZhou/NavGPT).
+Many thanks for their wonderful work.